MuellerMatthew/L.GeoJSON.Advanced/README.md

 #L.GeoJSON.Advanced
 Note: This is still a work in progress

 A geojson layer which sorts and limits how many sublayers are visible in the viewport, and limits when the layers are shown.
-Based upon the leaflet-conditionalLayer plugin by Eclipse1979 for featureGroups.
+Extends L.GeoJSON, and is based upon the leaflet-conditionalLayer plugin by Eclipse1979 for featureGroups.

 Check out the [Demo](http://eclipse1979.github.io/Leaflet.ConditionalLayer/example/leaflet-conditionalLayer2.html).
 Note that on this page there are more than 40 000 circles.